datastructures-js/heap/README.md

 */
 console.log(minHeap.root()); // HeapNode { key: 30, value: 'something' }
 ```

-If you are using this npm for the purpose of sorting a list of elements using Heap Sort, you can do this:
+To sort a list of elements directtly using Heap Sort, it can be done like:

 ```js
 const unsortedList = [3, 7, 2, 10, 4, 9, 8, 5, 1, 6];